 If you choose a 3x AAA battery case (instead of a rechargeable LiPoly battery), it won’t fit inside the goggles.
 This could be attached to the strap, or run longer wires and keep the battery pack in a pocket.

 Absolutely!
-You won’t need the extra JST connector for the LiPo battery — Gemma has one built-in.
+You won’t need the extra JST connector for the LiPo battery — Gemma M0 and the earlier Gemma v2 have has one built-in.
 The board is a bit wider and might be more challenging to fit, but one option is to show it off rather than conceal it, mounting the board on the outside of the goggles near one temple.
 Geek pride!